NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

     A cid reference file for each object is created during the first storage operation for the object.
-This file lists persistent identifiers (pids) associated with the object, each delimited by a newline (\n).
+This file lists persistent identifiers (pids) associated with the object, each delimited by a newline (`\n`).
 The cid reference file is updated when a duplicate object is stored or an object is deleted.
     An object cannot be deleted if its cid reference file is present, and this file (and the associated object) can only be deleted when there are no more references to the object.

-    The permanent address of an object’s cid reference file is calculated using its content identifier as the base, and follows the HashStore folder layout structure.
+    The permanent address of an object’s cid reference file is calculated using its content identifier, and follows the HashStore folder layout structure.

  2. **Pid Reference File**